 Characters: Justice Lawrence John Wargrave, Vera Elizabeth Claythorne, Philip Lombard, General John Gordon Macarthur, Dr Edward George Armstrong, Anthony James Marston, William Henry Blore, Mr Thomas Rogers, Mrs Ethel Rogers, Emily Caroline Brent, Isaac Morris, Fred Narracott.

-All they find is a framed copy of an old nursery rhyme that tells the tale of ten soldiers who leave, disappear or die until none of them are alive.
+All they find is a framed copy of an old nursery rhyme with the tale of ten soldiers who one by one leave, disappear or die until none of them are alive.
 Everyone is intrigued to find ten figurines depicting the ten soldiers in their dining room.

-At dinner a voice accuses that everyone of them was guilty of murder and they will all be dead soon.
+At dinner, a voice booms that every one of them was guilty of murder and they will all be dead soon.
 Immediately one of them chokes on their drink and dies.
-And they realize one of the figurine is broken.
-Soon one by one each of the guests dies, following theme of the childhood rhyme.
+And then they find that one of the figurine is broken.
+Soon one by one each of the guests begin dying, following theme of the childhood rhyme.

 Each of them starts suspecting the other, as they are all stranded in secluded island.
-Who is the murderer and who survives their stay forms the rest of the book ‘And then there were none’.
+Who is the murderer and who survives their stay forms the rest of the book ‘And then there were none’ by Agatha Christie.

-For me And then there were none would be one of the best mystery ever written.
-I read this for the first time when I was around 13 years old and it was not a surprise that I was not able to solve it.
+For me, And then there were none would be one of the best mystery ever written.
+I read this for the first time when I was around 13 years old and it was not a surprise that I was not able to solve the whodunnit.